srepac/pikvm-windows-monitoring/README.md

       </li>
 ```

-# NOTE:  if you cannot have access to http://yourip:8085/data.json on pikvm, it's because your windows firewall blocked the port, add exception for this port on your firewall
+# nb,  if you cannot have access to http://yourip:8085/data.json on pikvm, it's because your windows firewall blocked the port, add exception for this port on your firewall

 visual :